ibm-cloud-docs/dr-automation-powervs/create-ha-cluster.md

 - The **PowerHA version** and **Agent status** fields are updated for the node.

-- Events are generated and recorded in the **Events** section of the service instance.

   These events provide details about the PowerHA installation activity and status for each node.